CoderOMaster/opsly-solution-mcp/README.md

 ### 2. (Optional) Knowledge Graph Setup

 > **Note:** Skip these steps if you only want the MCP functionality without the knowledge graph.
+Its just an extra tool for NLP TO CYPHER queries for quick code search

 1. **Start your graph database** (e.g., Neo4j)
 2. **Run the repo cloner** to normalize files: